 On this day in 1839, Sir John Herschel created the first glass-plate negative – a photographic technique that would remain in use in astronomy until the 1990s.

 Cameras have been around for a very long time.
 We know the Chinese were playing around with pinhole cameras in the fifth century BC – a pinhole camera is simply a box with a small hole in the front; light enters through the hole and an upside-down image is displayed on the inside back wall of the box.
 We also know the Chinese were aware that certain chemicals underwent a change when exposed to light.
 Combine the two and you should have a photograph.
 Sadly, no ancient selfies have come down to us.
 But you never know

 After that, the ancient Greeks toyed with the technology, then the Arabs and the Europeans after them, and on into the Renaissance.
-But it wasn't until the early 19th century that photography, as we understand it, was born.
+But it wasn't until the early 19th century that photography, as we understand it now, was born.

 Herschel was one of the great Victorian polymaths, happy to turn his hand at almost anything.
 Besides his pioneering work in photography, he excelled at botany, maths, chemistry and the family hobby: astronomy.
-His father was Sir William Herschel for whom the space observatory, which blasted off in 2009, is named.
+His father was Sir William Herschel, after whom the space observatory, which blasted off in 2009, is named.

 But why talk about astronomy?
 Because the glass-plate method (with a few modifications along the way) was ideal for photographing the skies.
 So successful in fact, that astronomers continued to use it into the 1990s.